Sultan Kot

 Sultan Muhammad Khan Babar also known as Sultan Khan was a Famous Personality of his time Sultan Mohammad Khan Babar belonged to the Gora Khel sub-tribe from Shikarpur.
 He was the grandson of Nur Mohammad Khan Babar.
 He was appointed as the Governor of Jalalabad in the era of Zaman Shah Durrani.
 He gave up his post and relocated to Shikarpur, upon the wish of his grandfather.
 Here, Sultan Mohammad Khan Babar purchased 50000 acres of land and also, a canal, from Dost Khan.
 He also bought 210 m of land outside of Shikarpur and there he built a village and named it Sultan Kot and he started to live there.

 Sultan Mohammad Khan Babar was also on really good terms with Shuja Shah Durrani since his daughter was married to Shuja Shah Durrani's son, Fateh Jung.
 Shuja Shah Durrani stayed at his settlement in Shikarpur for many months.he also help him in his last attempt for throne of Afghanistan in 1838.

 Sultan Mohammed Khan Babar was son of Behrose khan Babar governor of jalalabad in Tamoor Shah era.

-Sardar Sultan Khan had 2 sons the elder one was Sardar Muhammad Raheem Khan and the youngest one was Arsula Khan.
+Sardar Sultan Khan had 2 sons the elder one was Sardar Muhammad Raheem Khan and the younger one was Arsula Khan.